dykuang/Unsupervised-brain-leision-segmentation/README.md

 Following the first training, `train.py` will then be executed with an alternative training style of two phases.
 I, with fixed cluster centers, the auto-encoder part will be trained so that it can produces features easier for clustering as well as reconstructing the given images and II, with fixed auto-encoder, the cluster centers will be updated through a mini-batch Kmeans algorithm.

 ## Some visualization
 The following figures shows the prediction on 3 test slices.
+Top: Slices in Flair format.
+Bottom: Predicted segmentation masks.
 <img src = 'segU.png' height="480" width="720">